Patterns and pattern-matching

 Interpolated string values are not interpreted as patterns, but will be matched

 literally.
-For example, if an interpolated value contains %
+For example, if an interpolated value contains %, it will only

 match the string "%".